 Myanmar has been going through a major process of democratisation since at least 2012, when CLD first started working there.
 What was once one of the world’s most tragic and oppressive States has made important progress in terms of human rights and democracy.
-Although the Rohingya crisis, starting in 2016, has complicated matters, the process of democratisation, including reforms in the areas CLD works on, remains ongoing and the need to build the capacity of our partners is as important as ever.
+Although the Rohingya crisis, starting in 2016, has complicated matters, the process of democratisation, including reforms in the areas CLD works on, remains ongoing.

 CLD has been working in Myanmar since 2012.
 Its work involves extensive support to the Ministry of Information and a range of key official and civil society stakeholders in preparing legislation and policy documents relating to various freedom of expression themes.
 CLD has worked extensively on the broadcast law and regulations, right to information legislation and digital content restrictions.
 CLD’s key partners include the Myanmar Press Council (MPC), Pyi Gyi Khin (PGK), Myanmar ICT for Development Organization (MIDO) and Myanmar Media Lawyers’ Network (MMLN).

 This Human Rights Analysis of Digital ID Systems, available in English and Burmese, examines the human rights concerns raised by biometric digital ID systems.
 In response to proposals for such a system in Myanmar, it identifies potential human rights risks and makes recommendations for avoiding those harms.
 In addition to reviewing developments on this issue in Myanmar, it provides comparative examples of countries where courts have limited biometric digital ID systems.

 A Note released by CLD in November 2020 highlighted a number of recent legal developments impacting freedom of expression that were proposed or adopted in 2020.
 The first part focuses on legal developments linked to the COVID-19 pandemic, while the second looks at wider issues.